How to become a cognitive behavioural therapist

 Direct Application

-If you're already a qualified healthcare professional, you may be able to do cognitive behaviour therapy (CBT) training with the NHS.
-This could be through applying for roles like trainee psychological wellbeing practitioner or high intensity therapist.
+If you're already a qualified healthcare professional, you might be able to do cognitive behaviour therapy (CBT) training with the NHS.

 More Information